mciantyre/teensy4-rs/CONTRIBUTING.md

 ## Development

 To develop the `teensy4-rs` crates, ensure that you have the build dependencies described in the [README](README.md).
-We recommend installing (or building from source) the [`teensy_loader_cli`](https://github.com/PaulStoffregen/teensy_loader_cli) command line Teensy loader, since it's used in some of our automation scripts.
+We recommend installing (or building from source) the [`teensy_loader_cli`](https://github.com/PaulStoffregen/teensy_loader_cli) command line Teensy loader, since it's used in some of our automation.
 The graphical [Teensy Loader Application](https://www.pjrc.com/teensy/loader.html) will also work.

 Following the "getting started" guide in the [README](README.md) to test examples against your physical Teensy 4.
 If everything works, you're ready to contribute!
 But, before jumping in, make sure that your changes belong in the `teensy4-rs` project.

 If you'd like to add a new peripheral or processor capability, add the feature to the [`imxrt-hal`] crate.
 Then, integrate it in the `teensy4-bsp`.
 By first adding the peripheral to the `imxrt-hal` crate, you'll help other users who use the i.MX RT processors in other projects.
 See the `imxrt-hal`'s [contributing guidelines](https://github.com/imxrt-rs/imxrt-rs/blob/master/CONTRIBUTING.md) to learn about `imxrt-hal` development.

 If you'd like to change how the Teensy 4 starts up, or the Teensy 4's memory layout, make those changes here, in the [`teensy4-rs`] project.

+### Additional Developer Dependencies

+We check-in precompiled libraries for both the `teensy4-rt` runtime crate and the `teensy4-usb-sys` USB bindings crate.
+The former represents select startup routines that are written in C. The latter is the majority of the Teensy 4's USB stack, which is also written in C.

+To compile the two supporting libraries, you'll need the [GNU ARM Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm).
+Once you have `arm-none-eabi-gcc` on your `PATH`, you may build both libraries using `make` at the top of the repo.
+Consult the `Makefile` for the relevant targets.

 ### Workflow